Are You Prepared For The New Battleground Of Customer Service?

 Many savvy product executives recognize that what customers say often differs from what they actually do — humans routinely act first and justify their actions after.
 Nevertheless, research from the Harvard Business School suggests that 95 percent of all cognition occurs subconsciously, meaning that it’s ultimately emotions that influence actions and buying behaviors.
 Therefore, cultivating a robust reputation for good customer service is essential.

-2. According to New Voice Media’s 2018 Serial Switchers report, 67 percent of customers are willing to switch brands because of a poor customer experience.
+2. Did you know that 84 percent of customers switch after three poor customer service experiences?
 As it relates to end-user technical assistance, this means that consumers are less likely to purchase additional or add-on products from your company.
 This is particularly challenging to those companies where initial software or hardware is viewed as a loss-leader and additional sales make the most profit.

 Four Tips for Creating Customer Experience